 - Eligible participants can gain an early start in one of UGA’s competitive majors (within the College of Engineering, Terry College of Business, Grady College of Journalism or the College of Public Health).

-- All participants will fulfill their Experiential Learning graduation requirement.
+- Many participants will fulfill their Experiential Learning graduation requirement.

 - Class sizes are small to encourage an engaging learning environment and high impact, student-faculty interactions.